P-rth/Substitution-scheduler/README.md

 ## 1.4 Preferences :
 ![prefrences window](https://i.ibb.co/J2DW8Zy/image.png)

-Here you can scaling of the program and choose from 150+themes available
+Here you can adjust scaling of the program and choose from 150+ themes available.
+These prefrences are saved in the "ss.config" file

 # the ⓘ icons
 these icon have information regarding the window they are on because most people are not gonna read this documentation lol